Tianhao25/myPSP/myPSP/Tools/README.md

   - Sub-task 3 (Estimated: 1h30m; Spent: 2h)

 In the example above, the total spent time (5h) is more than the sum of all the sub-tasks' spent time (3h50m).
 This is because of the additional time spent on thinking about what to do next.

+## Reminder

+It's very easy to forget planning in the morning, task scope management, or the reflection at the end of the day.
+Creating reminders is useful:

+- Morning planning reminder: Set at the some time before you arrive at the office.
+- Scope control reminder: Set as a periodical one during the day, such as once per hour, so you can manage the scope before you go too far.
+- Evening reflection reminder: Set at the time before you leave the office.